Performing & Production Arts | UAL Diploma in Performing and Production Arts | Level 2

 Without a doubt, one of the reasons we know you will love studying at Northbrook MET is the renowned creative facilities and atmosphere at our West Durrington Campus.
 The campus is a dedicated arts space, with the theatre courses running alongside music and art & design courses.
 You will collaborate with like-minded, passionate students and benefit from the various creative projects that take place, such as theatre shows, music gigs and art exhibitions.
 The campus is regularly used by professional creatives, which further highlights the quality of our industry-standard facilities.

-After Level 2, you can progress to further study or seek employment.
+After Level 2, you can progress to a Level 3 Diploma in Theatre Technology, Dance, Acting or Design for Theatre.

 If you have been exploring both performance and production elements of this exciting industry, you may want to specialise in a particular area.
 This could affect your choices in terms of which Level 3 course you want to progress to or what jobs are available to you if you wish to go straight into employment.
 Our department staff and careers advisers are always on hand to offer expert advice and make sure you make the right choice for you as you pursue your dream job.